Wife's testimony, husband's panicked coverup leads to quick guilty verdict in Omaha murder

 Though Green had gotten a full-time job at a Council Bluffs car dealership, a girlfriend said he hadn’t completely left his old ways behind.

-Vanessa Figures testified that her husband at the time, Phillip, had been meeting with a friend for a couple weeks — and would often return to their Bellevue home, full of adrenaline over their plans.
+Vanessa Figures testified that her husband had been meeting with a friend for a couple weeks — and would often return to their Bellevue home full of excitement over their plans.

 He returned more than an hour later, telling his wife that his friend “killed that (expletive).”